common-voice/common-voice/README.md

 [voice.mozilla.org](https://voice.mozilla.org)

 ### Contribution
-Please help us add sentences to be read by our users.
+[HELP WANTED] Please help us add sentences to be read by our users.
 See [issue 341](https://github.com/mozilla/voice-web/issues/341) for details.

 Did you notice a bug?
 Do you have a feature request?
 Please file an issue [here on GitHub](https://github.com/mozilla/voice-web/issues)